Street Outreach

 CTSO’s Rapid Rehousing program moves residents with income from literal homelessness into market rate housing with up to 12 months of partial rent and utilities and supportive services.

-• Referral Process: Members of the Continuum of Service Providers to The Homeless (CSPH) may refer with this RRH Referral Form.
+- Referral Process: Members of the Continuum of Service Providers to The Homeless (CSPH) will will notified via email when there is an opening to the program.